vlasn/laravel-docker-boilerplate/readme.md

 Based on [this](https://medium.com/@shakyShane/laravel-docker-part-1-setup-for-development-e3daaefaf3c) Medium article.

-You can artisan commands with
+You can run artisan commands with
 ```bash
 docker-compose exec app php artisan whatever --arguments
 ```

-Boot with `docker-compose up --build`.
+Boot with `docker-compose up`.
+First build will take a while.

 ## About Laravel